kbob76/adsbfeeder/README.md

 NOTE: Ultrafeeder image does not come with telegraf, must use the `telegraf` image tag to get the docker image with telegraf installed.

-Metrics sent to Prometheus and InfluxDB, Grafana for visualization and monitoring
+Metrics sent to Prometheus, using Grafana for visualization and monitoring

-## Future Work
-- Pull ACARS data down
-- Setup granular alerting for various planes